Components

 Additional reasons to consider something else

-• Clarifying background information.
-Use the Additional info component when clarifying outcomes for an input or a form question as well as providing background information.
+- Clarifying background information.
+Use the Details component when clarifying outcomes for an input or a form question as well as providing background information.
 Keep in mind that Alert - Expandable should warrant an alert and be used sparingly.
 The value of any type of alert is diminished if the page is littered with alerts of equal weight.

-• System maintenance.
+- System maintenance on web.
 Most system messages related to maintenance are handled by the Banner - Maintenance component.

 When to use a Slim alert